NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

         until_after_sources=300)
 ```

 The signal processing is performed by the `Harminv` routine, which takes four arguments: the field component E<sub>z</sub> and position ($r$+0.1,0) to analyze, and a frequency range given by a center frequency and bandwidth (same as the source pulse).
-Note that we wrap `Harminv` in `after-sources(...)`, since we only want to analyze the frequencies in the source-free system (the presence of a source will distort the analysis).
-At the end of the run, `Harminv` prints a series of lines (beginning with `harminv0:`, to make it easy to `grep` for) listing the frequencies it found:
+Note that we wrap `Harminv` in `after_sources(...)`, since we only want to analyze the frequencies in the source-free system (the presence of a source will distort the analysis).
+At the end of the run, `Harminv` prints a series of lines (beginning with `harminv0:`) listing the frequencies it found:

 ```
 harminv0:, frequency, imag. freq., Q, |amp|, amplitude, error